-Accordingly, if crenezumab, ACI-24 and ACI-35 are approved, competitors could file ANDAs for generic versions of crenezumab, ACI-24 and ACI-35, or 505(b)(2) NDAs that reference crenezumab, ACI-24 and ACI-35, respectively.
-If there are patents listed for crenezumab, ACI-24 and ACI-35 in the Orange Book, those ANDAs and 505(b)(2) NDAs would be required to include a certification as to each listed patent indicating whether the ANDA applicant does or does not intend to challenge the patent.
+Accordingly, if crenezumab, ACI-24, ACI-35 and our anti-tau antibody candidate are approved, competitors could file ANDAs for generic versions of crenezumab, ACI-24 and ACI-35, or 505(b) (2) NDAs that reference crenezumab, ACI-24, ACI-35 or our anti-tau antibody candidate, respectively.
+If there are patents listed for crenezumab, ACI-24 and ACI-35 in the Orange Book, those ANDAs and 505(b) (2) NDAs would be required to include a certification as to each listed patent indicating whether the ANDA applicant does or does not intend to challenge the patent.
 We cannot predict whether any patents issuing from our pending patent applications will be eligible for listing in the Orange Book, how any generic competitor would address such patents, whether we would sue on any such patents, or the outcome of any such suit.